jedrichards/couchdb-tools/README.md

 couchdb-tools
 =============

-CouchDB database adapter agnostic utility functions
+A CouchDB database adapter agnostic function library.

+Provides a library of handy functions for use when working with CouchDB documents.

+Some functions are unique to this library, others are just wrappers around some of the best packages for the job from the Node.JS community.

+### `ddoc()`